 Woolworths Mobile offers three handset plans, each of which comes on a 24 month contract and can be paired with your choice of a top Samsung or OPPO smartphone – although the repayments for your phone will cost extra.
 The total cost of a 32GB Samsung Galaxy S7 is from $59 a month, for example.

-- The Small plan starts at $35 per month and includes $1,000 of standard calls, unlimited texts and 2GB of data.
+- The Small plan starts at $35 per month and includes unlimited standard calls, unlimited texts and 1GB of data.
 You’ll also receive a $25 Woolworths gift card as a bonus

-- Starting from $50 per month, the Medium plan provides unlimited calls and texts along with 3GB of data and a $50 gift card.
+- The Medium plan provides unlimited calls and texts along with 4GB of data and a $50 Woolies gift card.

 - Finally, the $70 per month Large plan provides unlimited calls and texts, 8GB of data and a $100 Woolies gift card.